Dynamically restoring conformal invariance in (integrable) $\sigma$-models: Conclusions

 \no We applied the above set-up to the scale-invariant deformation of the $\nicefrac{SL(2,\mathbb{R})_{-k}}{SO(2)}$ coset CFT~\cite{Itsios:2021eig} and to the $\l$-deformed $SU(2)_k$~\cite{Sfetsos:2013wia}.
 In the latter case and for a dynamically promoted marginal deformation we obtained the Nappi--Witten expanding universe $\frac{SU(2)_k\times SL(2,\mathbb{R})_{-k}}{U(1)\times U(1)}$~\cite{Nappi:1992kv}, see also \cite{Kiritsis:1994np,Tseytlin:1994cd} for earlier considerations.
 In addition, we also considered the dynamical promotion of the Yang--Baxter deformed $SU(2)$ PCM~\cite{Klimcik:2002zj} to a conformal model.
 In this case and for a constant dilaton the system of non-linear second-order ordinary differential equations admits a first-order sub-sector corresponding to the Eguchi--Hanson and the Taub--NUT self-dual gravitational instantons~\cite{Eguchi:1978gw,Eguchi:1979yx} endowed with an $\mathbb{R}\ltimes SU(2)$ structure.

-\no We extended the above results in the $\l$-deformed $G_{k_1}\times G_{k_2}$ and $\nicefrac{G_{k_1}\times G_{k_2}}{G_{k_1+k_2}}$, which interpolate between exact (coset) CFTs~\cite{Georgiou:2017jfi,Sfetsos:2017sep}.
+\no We extended the above results in the $\l$-deformed $G_{k_1}\times G_{k_2}$ and $\nicefrac{SU(2)_{k_1}\times SU(2)_{k_2}}{SU(2)_{k_1+k_2}}$, which interpolate between exact (coset) CFTs~\cite{Georgiou:2017jfi,Sfetsos:2017sep}.
 The corresponding dynamical extension corresponds to a conformal model and it satisfies ordinary non-linear differential equations, which are trivially solved by the fixed points of the RG flow of the initial model.
 In addition, by appropriately choosing initial conditions the time-dependent conformal model interpolates between the RG fixed points as the time varies from the far past to the far future.

+\no Let us emphasize that in the class of the $\l$-deformed WZW and gauged-WZW examples this procedure generates marginal deformations, at least at one-loop order.
+Note however, that in the $\eta$-deformed $SU(2)$ model, which was studied in Section~\ref{sec5}, the dynamical deformation restores the conformal invariance, at least at one-loop order, since the model is a deformation of a PCM and not of a CFT.

+\no Two comments are in order concerning the models studied in the present work.
+Firstly, although most of the models under consideration are classically integrable (apart from the generic ones in Section~\ref{Sec:Generic}) we do not expect their dynamical promotion to preserve classical integrability.
+In that respect, we note that achieving conformality required the introduction of the dilaton field.
+Nevertheless, it would be of some interest to investigate separately the classical integrability of the aforementioned dynamical models.
+Secondly, we focused for simplicity on models based on rank-1 groups but the results of the present work can be extended for generic semisimple groups.

 \no An immediate question is whether conformal invariance persists beyond the one-loop order.
 The simplest examples to consider would be the $\l$-deformed $G_{k_1}\times G_{k_2}$~\cite{Georgiou:2017jfi} and also the $\eta$-deformed $SU(2)$ PCM~\cite{Klimcik:2002zj}.
 We have studied the corresponding dynamically promoted models at two-loop order using the results of~\cite{Hull:1987pc,Hull:1987yi,Metsaev:1987bc,Metsaev:1987zx,Osborn:1989bu}.
 We found that conformality persists.
 We will not present the corresponding systems of ordinary non-linear differential equation, obeyed by the dynamically promoted deformation parameters and the dilaton, as they are rather complicated while conceptually there is not something new in their form.
+More precisely, in the $\lambda$-deformed $G_{k_1}\times G_{k_2}$ the derived system of differential equations admits as trivial solutions the RG fixed points $\l=0,\l_0$.
+An asymptotic analysis, similar to that of Section~\ref{Eucl.su2.anal}, around those fixed points, can be performed ensuring the existence of an interpolating solution.
+Monotonicity of the solution needs to checked independently using numerical methods.

 \no Recall that, the system of non-linear second-order ordinary differential equations admits a first-order sub-sector in the case of dynamically promoted $\eta$-deformed $SU(2)$ PCM.
 It would be worth studying whether there exist analogue first-order sub-sectors for the other dynamically promoted models considered in the present work.
 This will facilitate the search for exact solutions for all values of time.